 AFRIPAC: strengthening 5 countries' commitments to a UN Plastics Treaty

 As the world moves towards an international, legally binding instrument on plastic pollution, IUCN and GRID-Arendal partner in a new project: AFRIPAC, "Effective Plastic Treaty Capacity Building for Africa."
 This project aims to empower five African nations´ negotiating skills for a strong Global Treaty on plastic pollution.
 AFRIPAC is generously supported by Norad.
-Materials about AFRIPAC are linked below, in French, English, Portuguese.
+Materials about AFRIPAC are linked below, in French, English, Spanish, and Portuguese.

 This new two-year project, launched in January 2023, will empower negotiators and increase collaboration in Cabo Verde, Guinea Bissau, São Tomé and Príncipe, Senegal, and Sierra Leone.
 IUCN and GRID-Arendal will support these Small Island Developing States and developing countries for increased capacity in the global negotiations.